1st of 5 women to testify at ex-NFL player’s rape trial

 He asked if she ever drank.
 She also said no.

-When he pointed out that she had been arrested for public intoxication in January, she answered that she had been on cough medicine and been sober for 30 years.
+When he pointed out that she had been arrested for public intoxication as recently as January, she answered that she had been on cough medicine and been sober for 30 years.

-The defense asked to speak to the judge.
-After they returned, the judge excused the jury for lunch.
-Then Carlos told the judge the witness should be dismissed.
+After the jury was excused for lunch, Carlos told the judge the witness should be dismissed.

 “It’s not about her drinking, it’s about her lying,” Carlos said.